April 2019 UPDATE: The units are at full occupancy.

 Transit will be essential to the families who will make their homes here, and the Minnehaha Townhomes are just a five-minute walk from the VA Medical Center LRT station.
 Improved sidewalks and exterior lighting will help residents access the transit that serves the area.
 The site is located between two major job centers (Downtown Minneapolis and Bloomington/MOA/MSP) and walking distance from another large employer (the VA Medical Center).
 The townhomes are also a short walk from Minnehaha Falls, one of the Twin Cities’ finest regional parks.

-At a cost of approximately $5 million, the Minnehaha Townhomes will represent the financial contributions of MPHA, Minnesota Housing, the City of Minneapolis, Hennepin County, the Met Council, and Federal Home Loan Bank.
-They will also embody the culmination of years of work and collaboration with our design, construction, and neighborhood partners.
+At a cost of approximately $5 million, the Minnehaha Townhomes represent the financial contributions of MPHA, Minnesota Housing, the City of Minneapolis, Hennepin County, the Met Council, Federal Home Loan Bank, and Otto Bremer Trust.
+They also embody the culmination of years of work and collaboration with our design, construction, and neighborhood partners.

 MPHA is deeply grateful to our partners for their patience, support, and perseverance.
-Without them, we could not break ground today.
-Together, we will demonstrate the potential of public housing to turn lives around, the power of partnership to bring major projects to life, and the promise that by working together we can finally end homelessness in our community.
+Without them, we could not have broken ground.
+Together, we demonstrate the potential of public housing to turn lives around, the power of partnership to bring major projects to life, and the promise that by working together we can finally end homelessness in our community.

-Construction is beginning in summer 2018, with the ambition to have the first families move in by mid-2019.
+Construction began in summer 2018, with the ambition to have the first families move in by mid-2019.